Dr. Sanam Hafeez

 Neuropsychology is one of the highest paying areas of the psychology field.
 According to PayScale, the pay range for neuropsychologists is $58,188 to $134,518.

 The psychology profession in general is growing: the Bureau of Labor Statistics (BLS) projects the field will grow by 12 percent between 2012 and 2022, a rate of increase on pace with the national average for other occupations.

 The BLS classifies neuropsychologists in the category of “Psychologists, Other” when determining job growth and salary rates for the career.
-The following tool illustrates the annual salaries for around the country.

 Those who study neuropsychology acquire skills that can be applied to several related careers.
 The following are quick facts about similar occupations.